-- ➤ To get a well illuminated and distinct image of a distinct object, the object should be well illuminated. - ➤ While placing the illuminated object, the object should be clearly visible. - The image on the screen should be sharp and well defined. - ➤ The polished surface of the concave mirror and the distinct object should face each other. - ➤ When measuring image and object distances, the eyes must be exactly perpendicular to the point where the reading / measurement is to be taken to avoid parallax errors. - ➤ If the ends of the metre rule are broken or damaged, we should avoid taking measurement from the ends to avoid zero errors. - Always use correct scale and be consistent with the scale you are using.
+- To get a well illuminated and distinct image of a distinct object, the object should be well illuminated. - ➤ While placing the illuminated object, the object should be clearly - The image on the screen should be sharp and well defined. - The polished surface of the concave mirror and the distinct object should face each other. - Parallax errors in reameasurement of object Failure to obtain a disconsisted Property of Parallax errors in reameasurement of object Failure to obtain a disconsisted Property of Parallax errors in reameasurement of object should not be well illuminated object should be well ill ➤ When measuring image and object distances, the eyes must be exactly perpendicular to the point where the reading / measurement is to be taken to avoid parallax errors. - If the ends of the metre rule are broken or damaged, we should avoid taking measurement from the ends to avoid zero errors. - Always use correct scale and be consistent with the scale you are